matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 are encouraged to implement `check_event_for_spam` from the spam checker category instead.
 </span>**

+Returns:

+- A tuple consisting of:

+  - a boolean representing whether or not the event is allowed
+  - an optional dict to form the basis of a replacement event for the event
+  - an optional dict to form the basis of an additional event to be sent into the room

 Called when processing any incoming event, with the event and a `StateMap` representing the current state of the room the event is being sent into.
 A `StateMap` is a dictionary that maps tuples containing an event type and a state key to the